-How to use the Library in the TV app for iPhone and iPad
+How to use the Library tab in the TV app for iPhone and iPad

 The TV app on the iPhone and iPad has a section dedicated to all of the movies and TV shows you've purchased on iTunes.
 You can browse content by movies or TV shows, recently purchased, and genres.
 When you are ready to watch something, select it and tap the Play button to start watching.

-If you want to download it onto your device so you can watch it offline, tap the download button.
+If you want to download it onto your device so you can watch it offline, tap the download (↓) button.
 You can then access it from the Downloaded section in the Library tab of the TV app.
-When you tap a downloaded movie or TV show, it will automatically open the Videos app and begin playing.
+When you tap a downloaded movie or TV show, it will automatically begin playing in the TV app.

-How to use the Store in the TV app for iPhone and iPad
+How to use the Store tab in the TV app for iPhone and iPad

-How to use Search in the TV app for iPhone and iPad
+How to use Search tab in the TV app for iPhone and iPad

 Searching for content is the easiest way to find exactly what you want in the TV app.
 Tap the Search tab and then tap the text field.
 Enter the movie or TV show you are looking for and suggestions will populate.
 You can also use the Search tab to browse trending movies and TV shows if you want to jump right to the most popular stuff.